 The Pharmacy Class of 5T4 has established this award to be given to a student entering the Third Year in Pharmacy who has at least a B academic standing which has been most improved over the First Year record.

 Hunter Family Award

 Michael Hunter is a graduate of the Faculty of Pharmacy and currently is the owner of Hunter’s Pharmacy Ltd. in Windsor, Ontario.
 He established an award which is to be given to the student in Year 2 of the undergraduate program who achieves the highest final grade in PHM241H1 Topics in Pharmaceutical Quality and Clinical Laboratory Medicine (i.e., a course that requires demonstration of compounding skills), and has not won an award of greater value.

-The Merck Canada Scholarship is awarded to a student who obtains First Class Honours at the examinations of the Second Year and who has not received an award of greater value.
-Financial need and leadership qualities may be considered.
+The family and friends of Max Kassel, who passed away in 1974, established a scholarship in his honour.
+The Kassel Family Scholarship is awarded to the student who obtains the highest standing in First Class Honours at the annual examinations of the Second year, and who has not received an award of greater value.

 Bill Parish Memorial Award